Ali Karimli

-Ali Karimli (Əli Kərimli) born Ali Amirhuseyn oglu Karimov (Əli Əmirhüseyn oğlu Kərimov) (born 28 April 1965) is an Azerbaijani opposition leader and the head of the reformist wing of the Azerbaijan Popular Front Party (APFP).
+Ali Karimli (Əli Kərimli) born Ali Amirhuseyn oglu Karimov (Əli Əmirhüseyn oğlu Kərimov) (born 28 April 1965) is an Azerbaijani pro-democracy opposition leader, political prisoner, and the head of the reformist wing of the Azerbaijan Popular Front Party (APFP).

 Biography

 Karimli was born in the Saatly District of southeastern Azerbaijan.
 After military service in the Soviet army in 1985, he studied law at the Baku State University.
 During his studies he established and headed the Yurd (Homeland) movement, which supported democratic reforms.
 In November 1988, Yurd, supported by intellectuals, organized student meetings in Baku to protest the communist regime.
 Special units of the security services were used to suppress the demonstrations.
 Like other Azerbaijani nationalists, Karimov changed his name, erasing the Russian ending -ov and became Əli Kərimli.

 Political career

 In government

 In July 1989 Karimli led Yurd into the newly created Popular Front of Azerbaijan (PFA) movement.
 He headed a party cell at his university and participated in the creation of the movement's charter.

 In 1991, after receiving his diploma, he started working as a teacher in the Baku State University Law Department.
 At the same time, Karimli worked as a correspondent with the independent Azadlıq (Freedom) newspaper.

 In January 1992, he was elected the deputy chairman of the PFA Supreme Council.
 In April 1993, the head of the PFA and the President of Azerbaijan Abulfaz Elchibey (Azerbaijan's first elected President after the breakup of the Soviet Union) appointed Karimli as Secretary of State.

 After the coup d'etat in the summer of 1993 which brought Heydar Aliyev to power, Karimli submitted his resignation.